jowo-io/next-auth-pubkey/README.md

 Create a new API route under `pages/api/pubkey/[...pubkey].ts`

-This API will handle all of the Lightning auth API requests, such as generating QRs, handling callbacks, polling and issuing JWT auth tokens.
+This API will handle all of the pubkey auth API requests, such as generating QRs, handling callbacks, polling and issuing JWT auth tokens.

 ```typescript
 // @/pages/api/pubkey/[...pubkey].ts